 The way your data are used by any organization is governed by the Data Protection Act 1998 and the EU General Data Protection Regulation (which remains in force during the Transition Period which ends 31st December 2020).

 This privacy notice sets out how Little Conkers handles your personal data in accordance with these laws.

 Firstly, you need to know who is the data controller and data protection officer for Little Conkers.
 Little Conkers is a one-woman business, so that would be me, Clare Trowbridge.
 You can contact me at any time to ask to see what data I hold about you, or about any other data protection issue.

 E-mail me at: email@example.com

 The legal bases on which I receive and use your personal data are:

-- I need the data in order to fulfil my contractual obligations to you, including fulfilling orders, providing a quotation prior to an order if requested, providing support on a purchased product if requested and if necessary processing returns and refunds;
+- I need the data in order to fulfil my contractual obligations to you, including fulfilling and shipping orders, providing a quotation prior to an order if requested, providing support on a purchased product if requested and if necessary processing returns and refunds;

 If any other scenario were to arise in the future which required the use or retention of your personal data, I would always obtain your full, informed consent in advance of proceeding.